simenrostad/Bachelor-Nordic_Semi/README.md

 Energy Harvesting Stop Button (EHSB)

+inder project report u vill finde the thisis that was written as a batchlor and ther is also e psoter thet sumsupp the difrent aspect in a simplsitc way.

 We are working on a bachelor assignment under the guidance of Nordic Semiconductor to make a energy harvesting stop button using the NRF52 SoC and Bluetooth Low Energy (BLE).

 The assignment is split in to two pieces, hardware and software.